 The Organization occupies office space under non-cancelable, operating lease agreements with expiration dates through fiscal year 2021.
 The Organization is also liable for certain real estate tax increases and operating cost adjustments under the office lease terms.
-The minimum annual operating non-cancelable lease commitments on property for the Organization are as follows:
+All such leases are tenant at will as of July 1, 2021.

-Rent, common area and property tax expense for the year ended June 30, 2020 was \$80,403.
+Rent, common area and property tax expense for the year ended June 30, 2021 was \$56,334.

 The Organization also leases equipment for use within their office locations.
 The Organization's current lease agreements go through fiscal year 2025.
-Future minimum lease payments are as follows:
+Future minimum lease payments are as follows for the year ended June 30: